wayfair-incubator/bigquery-buildkite-plugin/README.md

 ## Schemas

-This plugin uses [GBQ](https://github.com/wayfair-incubator/gbq) underneath to deploy to Google BigQuery.
+This plugin uses [GBQ](https://github.com/wayfair-incubator/gbq) to deploy to Google BigQuery.
 [GBQ](https://github.com/wayfair-incubator/gbq) now supports specifying partitions with the schema as well.

 To leverage this you need to nest your JSON table schema in a dictionary.
 An example for the same is given below.
 Library supports Time and Range based partitioning along with Clustering.